jimrains/OpenRIS/control/readme.md

 ## Pi Graphical User Interface

 If for whatever reason you need to access the graphical user interface (GUI) of the Raspberry Pi, you can use a VNC viewer.
-One such program you is RealVNC which can be found [here](https://www.realvnc.com/en/connect/download/vnc/).
+One such program is RealVNC which can be found [here](https://www.realvnc.com/en/connect/download/vnc/).
 Follow the first two instructions in the **Socket Setup** section above, then:

 - In the secure shell, run the command **vncserver**.
 Note down the IP address and the number following the colon.
 - Open VNC Viewer or an equivalent program.
 Use the VNC server address **192.168.4.1:#** where **#** is the number obtained in the previous step (typically defaults to 1 if no other session is open).